Welcome to Science Outreach

-Spidery Adaptations - a talk by Dr Simon Pollard has been developed for senior school biology students.
-An abstract and booking information is here (Word 754kB)
+A talk by Dr Simon Pollard has been developed for senior school biology students.
+An abstract and booking information (Word 754kB).

 Rutherford DVD and resources

-Extensive teacher resources, based on the research of UC scientists on Rangatira Island in the Chatham Islands are now available here.
+Extensive teacher resources, based on the research of UC scientists on Rangatira Island in the Chatham Islands are now available.
 Each curriculum level has its own teaching unit, and the fantastic flash animation "Explore Rangatira Island" will appeal to all age groups.